 What happens after an Administrator is appointed?

 Once the Administrator is appointed, they take control of the company and deal with outstanding creditors.
-They will try to work out a way to save either the company and/or the company's business.
+They implement a strategy to maximise the chances of the business continuing of if that is not possible, maximise the returns to the company's creditors.
 They have strict time frames to follow which are mandated by the Corporations Act 2001.

 Subsequent to the first meeting, the Administrator will conduct detailed investigations into the affairs of the company to enable him/her to prepare a detailed Second Report to Creditors.
 The Administrator is required to form an opinion and recommend to creditors whether it is in the best interests of creditors for: